apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 ## Counterexamples encode traces with a loop

 First, it's important to know that counterexamples to temporal properties are in general traces with a loop.
-A loop is a subtrace that starts and ends with the same state.
-A trace with a loop describes a possible infinite execution that repeats the loop forever.
+A loop is a partial trace that starts and ends with the same state.
+A trace containing a loop describes a possible infinite execution that repeats the loop forever.

 For example, what is a trace that is a counterexample to the property `♢isGreen`?
 It's an execution that loops without ever finding a state that satisfies `isGreen`.